 David Johnson was named Florida State’s running backs coach and recruiting coordinator on Jan.
 5, 2020.

 He has coached 16 all-conference performers who have combined to earn 25 all-conference recognitions, including four Special Teams Player of the Year honors.
-Johnson has produced an NFL Draft pick in each of the last three years.
+Johnson has produced an NFL Draft pick in each of the last four years.

 Tennessee improved from four wins the season before Johnson arrived to eight wins and a Gator Bowl victory in 2019.
 He coached the Vols’ wide receivers in 2018 before moving to running backs in 2019, leading a group that produced five 100-yard rushing games.